General Questions

 If you do not wish to be in a cluster, you can decline your spot.

-Is my FOCUS application binding?
+Is my FOCUS preference binding?

 Classes and Start of Semester